sterlingwes/meteor-pagemaster/README.md

 ### API

-#### Pagemaster.add(subid, query[, limit])

-Sets up the pagination subscription, where `subid` is a unique identifier and `query` is an object with `find` and/or `options` keys that define the "static" portion of your query.

-#### Pagemaster.subscribe(subid, reactiveQuery)
+#### Pagemaster.subscribe(subid, query)

-Subscribes, returning a subscription handle. `subid` is the unique identifier you specified in `add()`, and `reactiveQuery` is the part of your query that will change with every subscription.
+Subscribes, returning a subscription handle. `subid` is a unique identifier you reference in the template wiring, and `query` is a function returning a query object with `find`, `options` and `collection` keys..

-The `reactive query` is either an ordinary javascript object, or an object with dot notation keys, similar to dot notation queries in MongoDB.
+If you called the `add` method beforehand, the `query` can be an ordinary javascript object or an object with dot notation keys, similar to dot notation queries in MongoDB.
 Except, Pagemaster expands all queries with forward slashes instead of dots, so that you can pass along dot notation searches to MongoDB.
+This augments the query object provided to `add`.

 For example: